Romania Wedding Traditions: What to Expect & What Gifts to Bring

 And the feast begins.
 This officially marks the start of the party.

-Wedding traditions in Romania
+Wedding Traditions and Unique Customs in Romania

 I am listing below all the wedding traditions in Romania that I can think of, as well as some of the things you should expect during this important event.
+As I said, they might differ slightly from region to region, but most are always present.

 1. The first dance